Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Introduction

 However, the management of IH industry faces critical challenges, including scalability, high complexity and variability, very limited IHSC knowledge, data tampering, and lack of immutable data/information tracking system.
-First, the production process of end-to-end IHSC is complex and many factors can contribute the CBD and THC production and dynamic flows.
-Second, there isn't a well-developed platform to track historical records and maintain immutability and transparency of data.
+First, the production process of end-to-end IHSC is complex and many factors can contribute to the CBD and THC production and dynamic flows.
+Second, there isn't a well-developed platform to track historical records and maintain the immutability and transparency of data.
 Third, the veracity of the collected data is hard to guarantee, especially for the data required by the regulation.
-Fourth, how to allocate the limited inspection resources from state and federal regulatory official to monitor this fast growing industry is not clear.
+Fourth, how to allocate the limited inspection resources from state and federal regulatory officials to monitor this fast-growing industry is not clear.

-\textit{Therefore, IH practitioners and government regulators have urgent needs, including improving the traceability and transparency, eliminating the risks, ensuring products quality, and controlling the regulatory THC/CBD production and flow through the supply chain.} A potential solution to alleviate all these challenges and concerns is the blockchain technology, which is a peer-to-peer digital ledger built on blockchain network rather than relying on centralized servers.
-Even though the conventional one-layer blockchain can support traceability, immutability, transparency and regulatory compliance, the process validation efficiency depends on the single chain throughput and the number of available state regulation officials for on-site visit and quality verifying.
-Given only one chain mechanism and limited inspection resources at each state, it is challenging to handle the situation when the scale of IH industry grows dramatically.
+\textit{Therefore, IH practitioners and government regulators have urgent needs, including improving traceability and transparency, eliminating the risks, ensuring product quality, and controlling the regulatory THC/CBD production and flow through the supply chain.} A potential solution to alleviate all these challenges and concerns in the blockchain technology, which is a peer-to-peer digital ledger built on blockchain network rather than relying on centralized servers.
+Even though the conventional one-layer blockchain can support traceability, immutability, transparency, and regulatory compliance, the process validation efficiency is limited by the single chain capacity and the number of available state regulation officials for on-site visit and quality verification.
+Given the restricted capacity of a single blockchain and the limited state/federal regulator inspection resources at each state, it is challenging to handle the situation when the scale of IH industry grows dramatically.